The rising popularity of black and white photographs of animals in the wild

 Just as desktop publishing has matured since the 1980s, so has digital black-and-white photography.
 We realise now that it’s not just a few keystrokes and you’re done!
 We now know that it is as much an art form today as it was when the darkroom was in vogue.

-What we have today is gallery after gallery, and book after book, of black and white wildlife photographs that were outside of most people’s aspirations barely ten years ago.
+What we have today is gallery after gallery, and book after book, of black and white wildlife photographs that were outside of most people’s aspirations barely ten or fifteen years ago.

 Related: Wildlife photography books by David Lloyd